SavageCore/btn-bonus-calculations/README.md

 - [ahd-bonus-calculations](https://github.com/SavageCore/ahd-bonus-calculations) - Display points remaining and time left at current daily point rate until you can afford a promotion at AHD

+- [ptp-bonus-calculations](https://github.com/SavageCore/ptp-bonus-calculations) - Display points remaining and time left at current daily point rate until you can afford to purchase upload at PTP

 ## License